Make your range of products stand out by including professional herbal extracts.

 - She consults for professional natural skin and hair-care brands.

 - She knows the process of legally producing cosmetics for retail, the challenges this can pose when making your own extracts and how to do so safely, consistently & reliably.

-- She gave a lecture and Q&A for the professional organic skincare school Formula Botanica.
+- In 2017 she gave a lecture and Q&A about the best ways to use herbs in professional natural cosmetics for the organic skincare school Formula Botanica.